jessfraz/blog/content/post/the-life-of-a-data-byte.md

 One thing that remains true is the storing of 0s and 1s.
 The means by which we do that vary greatly.
-I hope the next time you burn a CD-RW with a mix of songs for a friend, or store home videos in an Optical Disc Archive, you think about how the non-reflective bumps translate to a 0 and the reflective lands of the disk translate to a 1.
+I hope the next time you burn a CD-RW with a mix of songs for a friend, or store home videos in an Optical Disc Archive[^54], you think about how the non-reflective bumps translate to a 0 and the reflective lands of the disk translate to a 1.
 Or if you are creating a mixtape on a cassette, remember that those are very closely related to the Datasette used in the Commodore PET.
-Lastly, remember to be kind and rewind.
+Lastly, remember to be kind and rewind[^55].

 Thank you to [Robert Mustacchi](https://twitter.com/rmustacc) and [Rick Altherr](https://twitter.com/kc8apf) for tidbits (I can't help myself) throughout this article!